 Sunday, March 14th, 2021 2:00 pm

-Ohio Regional Music Arts and Cultural Outreach (ORMACO) continues its free live-stream concert series with Americana group Any Road on March 14, 2021, at 2:00 pm.
+Ohio Regional Music Arts and Cultural Outreach (ORMACO) continues its free video concert series with Americana group Any Road on March 14, 2021, at 2:00 pm.
 Any Road’s program will consist of a discussion of the history of American music which is broadly classified under the umbrella term of “Americana”, from its roots in blues and Appalachian mountain music to the melding with folk and country that characterizes the genre’s artists most recently found on “Americana” charts.
 The ensemble will perform examples of the genre through popular music history featuring instrumentation such as banjo, mandolin, acoustic guitar, cajon and washboard.

 About the Artists